Chinese foreign minister visits Russia day after Kim Jong-un leaves country

 Also on the agenda could be plans for Vladimir Putin to visit Xi Jinping in Beijing.
 Mr Putin hasn’t left Russia since the International Criminal Court put out a warrant for his arrest – China is not a signatory to the court – but has previously said he plans to pay Mr Xi a visit, without specifying a date.

-Mr Kim left Russia on Sunday after a grand farewell ceremony at the train station in Artyom, about 200km from the North Korea border.
-During his visit, Mr Kim secured an offer of Russian support with North Korea’s floundering and UN-sanctioned satellite launch programme.
+Mr Kim left Russia on Sunday after a grand farewell ceremony at the train station in Artyom, about 125 miles from the North Korean border.
+During his visit, Mr Kim secured an offer of Russian support for North Korea’s floundering and UN-sanctioned satellite launch programme.

 In return, experts suggest, Russia may be eyeing up a North Korean stockpile of tens of millions of ageing artillery shells and rockets based on Soviet designs that could significantly aid Russian forces in Ukraine.